antroy/antroy.github.io/content/coding/BashCompletion.rst

 complete -F _complete blog

 The above script is boilerplate code that gets the right values out of the competion variables and sends them through to your script.
-The arguments passed in are the current word, the previous word and then all of the arguments.
-The current and previous could probably be left out, as all of the information required will be in that final list of "COMP_WORDS".
+The arguments passed in are the all of the arguments currently on the commandline. cur is used by the compgen function to determine what the current word in the argument list is.

 The Python Part
 ===============